 Independent scrutiny is key to reducing corruption.
 Sometimes, for exactly this reason, independent scrutiny bodies are under-resourced, or populated with low-grade staff, or denied access to key people and records, bribed or threatened, and otherwise marginalised.
-Finding ways to get multiple forms of independent scrutiny into effect is a core part of almost all anti-corruption strategies.
+Finding ways to get multiple forms of scrutiny into effect, both internal and independent, is a core part of anti-corruption strategies.